Skip to main content

 • Emerging writers who have never published before.

-• Writers who have published/self-published a book are not eligible to enter.
+• Writers who have published/self-published a book with an ISBN are not eligible to enter.

 • Writers who have previously published individual short stories, poems, articles or essays in magazines, journals, anthologies, or newspapers in print or online.